 Ongoing feedback is essential to engagement and performance.
 Employees need to understand their strengths and blind spots.
 Select software that can help your managers and employees give and receive feedback regularly and easily.

 Facilitate meaningful one-on-one meetings

 Employees need to feel supported by and connected to their manager and organization.
-Without regular communication, your employees will feel detached and unengaged.
+Regular communication is necessary for your employees to feel connected and engaged.
 Foster stronger manager-employee relationships and continuous performance conversations with a 1-on-1 tool.

 Identify and retain top talent

 Talent development has become a top priority for organizations.
 But to understand how to retain and develop top talent, organizations need data.
 A robust engagement software should also offer a talent review tool to improve retention and reduce turnover.